J-Ramalho/industRial/docs/10_spc.md

   )
 ```

 In the previous chink we've loaded the `{qcc}` package that has the required quality control tools and created a new variable data but before we plot the chart lets look a bit in detail in the calculations done in the background.
-A first step is to read the begining of the `qcc()` help file typing ?qcc in the console.
+A first step is to read the beginning of the `qcc()` help file typing ?qcc in the console.
 It says "Create an object of class 'qcc' to perform statistical process control' (in R technical terms function is a helper that generates an S3 R object).
 The key point here is that this means we can inspect the calculations separately from the plot itself.
 We can start by confirming the class and the type of the qcc object:

 ```r